novix-sa/Pyplan/docs/Quick Start.md

 ### Input Nodes
-They are ment to enter data for the application
+They are ment to enter data needed for the application calculation logic.
+They can be plain tables to enter numbers,

 Edit Tables

 ### Controls